hhariri/hhariri.github.io/_posts/2016-01-23-publish-from-webstorm.md

 <br/>
 <br/>

 I've already written about some tips and tricks for working with [Markdown and WebStorm](http://hadihariri.com/2014/01/04/using-webstorm-to-maintain-a-jekyll-site/) so won't rehash them here.
-Combined with the smooth experience of Leanpub, it's very good.

 <br/>
 However, there was missing part.
 Leanpub allows you to generate previews to see progress of your book.
 In order to do this, you need to go